ataraxao/drex/README.md

 - **Event-driven distributions only.** Transfers-out occur only on:
   - Liquidity Events (if elected), or
   - Termination unwind, or
-  - dispute holdback + release of undisputed amounts.
+  - dispute holdback + release of undisputed amounts,
+  - plus optional **Discretionary Gift Top-Ups** initiated solely by the Funding Partner (recorded as B Distributions for anti-double-counting).
 - **Deterministic math.** Payouts are formulaic and netted against the B Distribution Ledger to prevent double counting.

 ## Who this template is for